thiagorlopes/keeper/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-### To Do

-- Work on placement of notes in home screen;
-- Add login and register pages;
-- Implement authentication system;
-- Create mailer system for email confirmation.

 # Keeper